 Scores and grades

 Our graduate program is very selective and only approximately 15% of the PhD applicants, and 25% of the MSE applicants to our program are admitted.
 GPA and GRE scores are very high, and project experience during the undergraduate years is very common.

 Recently admitted PhD applicants had a combined GRE score above 320 (Verbal + Quantitative), a minimum Analytical Writing score of 4.0, and a GPA over 3.6.

 If my scores and grades are lower will I automatically be denied?

-The Graduate Admissions Committee looks at the complete application and is most interested in academic performance, GRE scores, research experience, good letters of recommendation, and the academic statement of purpose.
+The Graduate Admissions Committee looks at the complete application and is most interested in academic performance, GRE scores (as applicable), research experience, good letters of recommendation, and the academic statement of purpose.
 If an applicant’s grades and/or test scores are lower in some areas, your application may be considered weaker than that of other applicants’ but not automatically denied.

 U-M Master’s Students Applying to the PhD Program